oneminch/Notes/React.md

 export default Button;
 ```

 - In React, components are just functions that are written in *PascalCase* and return markup or a markup template.
-Only one root element can be returned from a component just as in Vue.
+    - Only one root element can be returned from a component, just as in Vue.
     - Conventionally, they are written in and exported as default from a single file with the same name as the component.
 - Inside markup, curly braces (`{ }`) can be used to escape into JavaScript syntax.
     - Similar to double curly braces (`{{ }}`) in [[Vue.js]].